-CERT stands for Community Emergency Response Team and provides a series of classes that is offered to the public for a fee.
-The classes cover topics such as disaster preparedness, Incident Command System principles and disaster response skills.
+CERT stands for Community Emergency Response Team.
+The CERT class is offered to the public for a partially refundable fee.
+The class cover topics such as disaster preparedness, Incident Command System principles and disaster response skills.
 For more information, please visit

 How do I become a Burbank firefighter?